firassziedan/objectionjs-graphql/README.md

    }

    args[propName + 'NotEq'] = {
-    // For our filter the type of the value needs to be
+    // For our filter the type of value needs to be
-    // the same as the type of the field.
+    // the same as the type of field.
     type: field.type,

     query: (query, value) => {